-- 1. Complete the prerequisite tasks described in Before you begin; however, do not disconnect the power cords at this time. - 2.
-Stop the system.
-For instructions, see Stopping the system or logical partition. - 3.
+1. Complete the prerequisite tasks described in "Before you begin" on page 11.

+Note: However, do not disconnect the power cords at this time.

+- 2. Stop the system.
+For instructions, see "Stopping a system or logical partition" on page 20. - 3.
 On a rack-mounted system unit, open the back rack door. - 4.
 Disconnect the power source from the system by unplugging the system.

-Note: This system can be equipped with a second power supply.
-Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.
+Note: This system is equipped with a second power supply.
+Before continuing with this procedure, ensure that the power source to the system has been disconnected.
+(L003)

 - 5. If necessary, disconnect any cables connected to the adapter at the back of the system. - 6.
 Place the system in the service position, as described in Placing a rack-mounted system 33E/8B or 36E/8C in the service position. - 7.
 Remove the access cover, as described in Removing the service access cover from a rack-mounted 33E/8B or 36E/8C system. - 8.
 Locate the appropriate slot in which to install the GX adapter.
-If there is only one processor card, you must use a Feature Code (FC) 5609 (GX+) adapter and choose slot P1-C8 as shown in Figure 1 on page 2.
+If there is only one processor card, you must use a Feature Code (FC) 5609 (GX+) adapter and choose slot P1-C8 as shown in Figure 1.
 If two processor cards are installed, P1-C7 also supports a GX adapter.
 To use the FC 5616 (GX++) DDR adapter, two or more processor cards are required.